About us here at Collective Snails...

 We started keeping snails many years ago to encourage our youngest son in his love for snails, at the time

 we had no idea how addictive snails would be!

-At the end of 2017 we have got roughly 350 adult snails and approx 80 phasmids, so we can easily spend a couple of hours each day checking, cleaning spraying and feeding them.
+At the end of 2017 we have got roughly 350 adult snails, so we can easily spend a couple of hours each day checking, cleaning spraying and feeding them.
 Luckily I have got 4 awesome children to help me.

 All of our children are home educated.

 In 2012 our eldest daughter was struggling with depression due to being bullied at school.
 At 8yrs old.

 The school couldn't deal with it so we decided to keep her at home.